Discover the #1 powerleaf

 Watercress is also high in the antioxidant vitamin C, which protects the body against free radicals.
-Vitamin C also supports the normal function of blood vessels, healing of wounds, iron absorption, and neurological function.3
+The green, which has more Vitamin C than an orange, also supports the normal function of blood vessels, healing of wounds, iron absorption, and neurological function.3

-Frequent consumption of watercress is also associated with a reduction in DNA cell damage and an increase in antioxidant activity in the body, both of which may help fight cancer, according to research published in The American Journal of Clinical Nutrition.
+Frequent consumption of watercress is also associated with a reduction in DNA cell damage and an increase in antioxidant activity in the body, both of which may help fight cancer.

 Aggregate Nutrient Density of Foods (ANDI)